THE BLUE PLAQUE ROUTE

 The Boat stood opposite a wharf.
 Customers often brought their own jugs with them and one was found during the building work.
 It has a new home in the Tithe Barn museum at Prebendal Manor.

-• Pear Tree Cottage until 1996: - the pub became a home to the Knights.
+• Pear Tree Cottage: - the pub became a home to the Knights.

 They and the cottage are fondly remembered.
-The pub became Pear Tree Cottage but this home was eventually demolished.
+The pub became Pear Tree Cottage and was itself demolished in 1996.
 The stones and tiles from the Welsh slate roof were incorporated into Penbury House and a small window from the original pub survives above the main door.
 The Knights were sister Nell, known for knitting good, thick socks and crocheted blankets, and her brothers Fred and Elijah who were well diggers.
 Their work equipment was donated to Sacrewell Mill.
 Some of the original trees and plants from the pub garden have been preserved too.

 10